chgara/gallery-view/README.md

 2. Go to alchemy.com and [create an app](https://dashboard.alchemyapi.io/) to have key access.
    <br>

-    Then create a .env.local file at the root folder and put inside:
+    Then create a .env.local file at the root folder and put inside: <br>
+    <small>(Note that the url env variable will determine the Ethereum chain that your proyect will use) </small>

 ```sh
 ALCHEMY_API_KEY="youralchemykey"